SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

    /> ncc1701.fullName is \"\(ncc1701.fullName)\"
    </ ncc1701.fullName is "USS Enterprise"

-This class implements ``fullName`` as a computed read-only property for a starship.
+This class implements the ``fullName`` property requirement as a computed read-only property for a starship.
 Each ``Starship`` class instance stores a mandatory ``name``, and an optional ``prefix``.
 The ``fullName`` property uses the ``prefix`` value if it exists, and prepends it to the beginning of ``name`` to create a full name for the starship.